 The General Plan is composed of elements which address a broad and evolving range of issues.
 Each element of the plan identifies and describes goals, objectives, and implementing actions which provide specific direction for decision making and formulation of public policy.
 The General Plan contains seven elements required by the State Planning, Zoning and Development Laws.
 Conservation and Open Space have been combined into a single element.
-There are also eight optional elements which relate to the development of the City.
-They are as follows:
+The City has also elected to adopt one optional element relating to the environment and climate.